difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-monupco.markdown

 the same user_id will be visible only to that user.
 You can view your UserID [here](https://monupco-otb.rhcloud.com/profiles/mine/).
 It is important that this value is not hard-coded but read from ENV variable or a text file.
-The user will configure the proper value when installing the client side tool into their application;
+The user will configure the proper value when installing the registration agent into their application;

 * app_name - string - the name of the application.
 This is used to identify the application in the web interface.
 The value is usually available from ENV variable;